Revolutionizing Scotland’s Tax Landscape

 Cutting Income Tax ‘First Thing’ on Reform’s Agenda

-Currently, Scotland operates six income tax bands compared to England’s three.
-Reform proposes scrapping the additional Scottish bands, aligning rates with England’s, then reducing those rates by 1p immediately.
-This means a basic rate of 19p, higher rate of 39p, and an additional rate of 44p.
-By the end of the parliamentary term, each band could be cut by up to 3p below English levels.
+Currently, Scotland operates six income tax bands, a more complicated structure compared to England’s three bands.
+Reform UK proposes abolishing the additional Scottish tax bands entirely, aligning Scotland’s rates with England’s, and then immediately reducing those rates by 1p.
+This would set the basic rate at 19p, the higher rate at 39p, and the additional rate at 44p.
+The party’s long-term goal is even more ambitious: by the end of the parliamentary term, each band could be cut by up to 3p below English levels, making Scotland’s tax environment significantly more competitive.

 Funding Cuts and Economic Growth